-According to the analogue (local linear) approach, the prediction is done without explicitly determining the function $g_d()$.
-Instead, the method tries to locate within the historical record a vector \mathbf{z}^1 that is nearest (in state) to the "current" vector \mathbf{z} (i.e., an analogue past state of the system).
-The value w^1 next (in time) to z^1 , which is known from the record, could be used as a prediction for the future of the current system state.
-In fact, the algorithm uses more than one nearest past states as will be explained later (section 4.1).
+According to the analogue (local linear) approach, the prediction is done without explicitly determining the function $g_d$ ().
+Instead, the method tries to locate within the historical record a vector $z^1$ that is nearest (in state) to the "current" vector z (i.e. an analogue past state of the system).
+The value $w^1$ next (in time) to $z^1$ , which is known from the record, could be used as a prediction for the future of the current system state.
+In fact, the algorithm uses more than one nearest past state, as will be explained later (Section 5.1).

-In contrast, in the connectionist (artificial neural network) approach the function $g_d()$ is determined although it is usually so complicated that we do not even write its mathematical expression.
-An understanding of the complex relationships between inputs (function arguments) z and outputs w within a connectionist model is offered by the so called Kolmogorov's (1957) superposition theorem, according to which any continuous real function $g_d(z)$ of a vector variable z (defined on the m-dimensional hypercube $[0, 1]^m$) can be represented as a superposition and composition of continuous functions of only one variable.
-Formally, the theorem says that there exist continuous real functions $h{ij}(z)$ and $g_i(z)$ such that
+In contrast, in the connectionist (artificial neural network) approach the function $g_d()$ is determined, although it is usually so complicated that we do not even write its mathematical expression.
+An understanding of the complex relationships between inputs (function arguments) z and outputs w within a connectionist model is offered by the so called Kolmogorov's (1957) superposition theorem, according to which any continuous real function $g_d(z)$ of a vector variable z (defined on the m-dimensional hypercube $[0, 1]^m$ ) can be represented as a superposition and composition of continuous functions of only one variable.
+Formally, the theorem says that there exist continuous real functions $h{ij}(z)$ and $g_i(z)$ such that:

-$$g{d}(\mathbf{z}) = \sum{i=1}^{2} \int{m+1}^{m+1} g{i}\left(\sum{j=1}^{m} h{ij}(z{j})\right)$$ (3)
+$$g{\rm d}(z) = \sum{i=1}^{2m+1} g_i \left( \sum{j=1}^m h{ij}(z_j) \right)$$ (3)

-As shown by Kurkova (1992; based on earlier results by Hecht-Nielsen, 1987) and discussed by Beiu & Zawadzki (2005), it is possible to adapt Kolmogorov's theorem to an artificial neural network and to approximate the functions h and g by staircase-like functions.
+As shown by Kurkova (1992), based on earlier results by Hecht-Nielsen (1987), and discussed by Beiu & Zawadzki (2005), it is possible to adapt Kolmogorov's theorem to an artificial neural network and to approximate the functions h and g by staircase-like functions.

-Connectionist models typically use sigmoidal elementary functions ($\sigma(z) = 1/(1 + e^{bz-c})$) and perform weighted sums and compositions of many of them, according to some rules determined by a geometric analogue of nodes and arcs forming a network.
-The network topology includes an 'input layer' with m nodes, an output layer with one node and one or more "hidden" layers (in the case that (3) applies, there is only one hidden layer with 2m + 1nodes).
+Connectionist models typically use sigmoidal elementary functions ( $\sigma(z) = 1/(1 + e^{bz-c})$ ) and perform weighted sums and compositions of many of them, according to some rules determined by a geometric analogue of nodes and arcs forming a network.
+The network topology includes an "input layer" with m nodes, an output layer with one node and one or more "hidden" layers (in the case that (3) applies, there is only one hidden layer with 2m + 1 nodes).
 Kurkova (1992) showed that connectionist models with standard sigmoidal functions and only two hidden layers could approximate any continuous function with arbitrary precision, but the number of units needed for a good approximation is exponential on m.